 Regardless, the Romans are credited by most for bringing the bagpipes to Scotland and other parts of the world.
 When the Victorians became enamored with all things Scottish, even the English Queen Victoria took up the music with her own piper.
 She established the position of Royal Piper in 1843 after visiting the Marquess of Breadalbane at Taymouth Castle to discover the Marquess had his own piper.

 Personally, I love the sound of the pipes and the Highland dress that usually accompanies their playing is a beautiful sight.
 To me, the pipes are the music of Scotland’s soul.

-My Scottish historical romance, Rebel Warrior, will sweep you away to the Scotland of old and to the royal seat of Malcolm, King of Scots.
+My Scottish historical romance, Rebel Warrior, will sweep you away to the Scotland of old and to the royal court of Malcolm Canmore, King of Scots.